Is It Safe to Travel to Turkey in 2026? Honest Safety Guide

 On the Ground

-9. Travel Insurance for Turkey
+9. What Travel Insurance Do You Need?

-Travel insurance is not legally required for entry to Turkey for most nationalities, but it is strongly recommended -- and for business travelers and operations teams, it should be considered mandatory.
+Travel insurance is not legally required for entry to Turkey for most nationalities, but it is strongly recommended, and for business travelers and operations teams, it should be considered mandatory.

 Key considerations when selecting a Turkey travel insurance policy: